Guinea opposition cries foul over new electoral body

 He said one of the opposition’s nominees, Thierno Seydou Bayo, a former electoral commissioner seen as a fervent critic of the former electoral structure, was omitted from their list in favor of someone they did not chose.

-“Neither the head of state nor the interior minister has the right to change our list,” he said.
+“Neither the head of state nor the interior minister has the right to change our list,” he said, adding that the opposition will meet later on Tuesday to decide on its next move.

-Another opposition spokesman said the opposition would ask the supreme court to rule on the legality of the president’s decision.

-“We decided to attack the president’s decree at the Supreme Court because our list was truncated and a new element that is not of the opposition was introduced into the list,” said Etienne Soropogui, one of the leaders of the opposition.

-The government had agreed in September to shake up the electoral body - to include 10 members from the ruling coalition, 10 from the opposition, and five from civil society, public service and administration - to defuse tensions that have triggered a rash of violent and ethnically-charged protests.
+The government had agreed in September to shake up the electoral body - to include 10 members from the ruling coalition, 10 from the opposition, and five from civil society, public service and administration - in an effort to defuse tensions that have triggered a rash of violent and ethnically-charged protests.

 Parliamentary polls were initially meant to be held in 2011, following Conde’s election in late 2010.